-Making the workplace interesting to keep employees engaged is a task mostly performed by HRs or the dedicated teams.
-It is essential for any organization to ensure that their employees always feel motivated, and this can be determined through their participation in various engaging activities, one of them is actively participating in Employee engagement surveys.
+Making the workplace interesting to keep employees engaged is a task mostly performed by HRs or dedicated teams.
+It is essential for any organization to ensure that their employees always feel motivated, and this can be determined through their participation in various engaging activities, one of which is actively participating in Employee engagement surveys.

 Through employee engagement surveys the management can get access to valuable information about how motivated the employees are to put in extra effort for your organization.
 Also, it can help determine how committed they are to be staying with your organization and for how long.
 Engagement Surveys help organizations get access to information that mostly gets otherwise overlooked.
-In a way it’s the easiest exercise that can be performed with minimum efforts, however is also very tricky since participation cannot be forced and should be subtly introduced to everyone in the organization.
+In a way it’s the easiest exercise that can be performed with minimum effort, however, is also very tricky since participation cannot be forced and should be subtly introduced to everyone in the organization.

 According to Gallup, engaged employees are "those who are involved in, enthusiastic about, and committed to their work and workplace".

 Let’s discuss a few ways HR teams can take hints to improve employee engagement scores.